Water keeps Colorado running

 Farmers need suitable water sources to irrigate their farms.
 But growing cities are looking for water, too.
 By 2050, Colorado could lose 500,000-700,00 acres of currently irrigated farmland to meet the demands of municipal growth.

-other states, and Mexico, share rivers that begin in Colorado.
+states and the Republic of Mexico share rivers that begin in Colorado.

 of Coloradans drink water that flows out of national forest land – and forest fires threaten that water.